 Winterised Tip: Know your van.
 Whether you have a £100k land yacht or a £2k Bongo, learn about how the habitation functions work.
 If you don’t, and your electrics stop working or your water stops coming out of the tap, you won’t know how to fix it or if you could even be risking further damage.

 Credibility Statement: For anyone who is new to our story – we are speaking from a position of considerable experience on the crappy and inappropriate motorhome front!
-With a career in motors, James being a plumber, and both of us with a huge amount of travel experience – we know what we’re doing and aren’t shy of a bit of drama.
+I have a career in motors, James being a plumber, and both of us with a huge amount of travel experience – we know what we’re doing and aren’t shy of a bit of drama.
 But, we wouldn’t wish it on anyone else and certainly would never wish to repeat some of our experiences in that first season.

 We had a brand new van on our 2017/18 season long trip.
 It had been registered just days before we left.
 During our trip, we had three catastrophic habitation system failures that required engineers to fly from the UK to meet us, with major parts.
 Had we owned the van, we would have been coming home for an early bath – probably on day 2.